-Autism -- or more precisely autism spectrum disorders (ASDs) -- represents a broad group of developmental disorders ranging from autistic disorder, which is severe, to the milder Asperger syndrome.
-Across the spectrum, although to varying degrees, the ASDs are characterized by impaired social interactions, problems with verbal and nonverbal communication, and repetitive behaviors, or severely limited activities and interests.
-Once thought uncommon, ASDs are now understood to affect an estimated 3.4 of every 1,000 children aged 3-10.
-The risk is 3-4 times higher in males than females, although one rare ASD, Rett syndrome, affects females almost exclusively.
+Autism and autism spectrum disorders (ASDs) represent a group of developmental disorders ranging from autistic disorder, which is severe, to the milder Asperger syndrome.
+ASDs are characterized by impaired social interactions, problems with verbal and nonverbal communication, repetitive behaviors, and severely limited activities and interests.
+ASDs are understood to affect an estimated 1 in 88 children.
+The risk is three to four times higher in males than females.